Wednesday, December 18, 2013

 Pointing at her book in a book store.

-In addition, I hope I can be used as an example to show to young transgender people’s parents and be a part of their understanding of what their sons or daughters are trying to explain.
+In addition, I hope I can be used as an example to show young transgender people’s parents and be a part of their understanding of what their sons or daughters are trying to explain.
+I believe that by sharing my journey, I can help break down barriers and foster acceptance, which is crucial for both individuals and their families.
+Ultimately, I want to contribute to a more supportive environment for all transgender youth.

 Hugging a tree and loving summer.

-Maria: I grew up with a single mom and she has been nothing but supportive every step of the way.
-I have someone whom I consider a father figure who has known me my whole life and he is also very loving and supportive.
+Maria: I grew up with a single mom, and she has been nothing but supportive every step of the way.
+I have someone whom I consider a father figure who has known me my whole life, and he is also very loving and supportive.
 In that way, I am very lucky.
+Their encouragement has given me the confidence to embrace my true self and pursue my dreams without fear.
+I recognize that not everyone has such a positive experience, and I feel grateful for the strong foundation they've provided me.

 Backstage at a photoshoot.

-Maria: Well, I think most girls with or without the 'T' have a secret dream of somebody putting a ring on it as Beyonce would put it, and yes I hope to get married one day but one never knows what the future brings.
+Maria: Well, I think most girls, with or without the 'T,' have a secret dream of somebody putting a ring on it, as Beyoncé would put it, and yes, I hope to get married one day, but one never knows what the future brings.
+Love is a guiding force in my life, giving me hope and a sense of belonging.
+For me, a strong relationship is built on mutual respect, trust, and the willingness to grow together.

-Maria: I am currently in a relationship and of course my past was an issue in the beginning but together we overcame it and found a way to love each other.
+Maria: I am currently in a relationship, and of course, my past was an issue in the beginning, but together we overcame it and found a way to love each other.
+Open communication and trust played a huge role in making our relationship strong.
+I believe that the right person will see beyond the past and focus on the love and connection we share in the present.

-Maria: Well the essential things in my everyday bag are my computer and some lip balm and often, a few cosmetics to freshen up my look during the day, but I don’t wear a lot of make-up in my everyday life.
+Maria: Well, the essential things in my everyday bag are my computer and some lip balm, and often a few cosmetics to freshen up my look during the day, but I don’t wear a lot of makeup in my everyday life.
+I also like to have a small perfume bottle with me, feeling fresh and smelling nice always boosts my confidence.
+And, of course, my phone is a must-have, not just for staying connected but also for capturing little moments throughout the day.

 At pride square show with friends.

-Maria: It is very important to me to feel comfortable in my everyday life so often I wear jeans and a tank top, but sometimes I style it up and wear something less anonymous like short skirts and heels, but I always make sure that my make-up and hair look nice, which is very important to me.
+Maria: It is very important to me to feel comfortable in my everyday life, so I often wear jeans and a tank top, but sometimes I style it up and wear something less anonymous like short skirts and heels.
+I always make sure that my makeup and hair look nice, which is very important to me.
 I think that if your face and hair look good, they can often distract anyone from a dull outfit.
+Confidence and attitude also play a huge role, sometimes, it's not just about the clothes but how you carry yourself.

-Maria: When I was younger I had a dream of doing a pageant myself but now I don’t want to do so.
-I think that if people want to do so, it is their own business and I think that's fine, but I don't need any more judgment on my appearance.
+Maria: When I was younger, I had a dream of doing a pageant myself, but now I don’t want to.
+I think that if people want to participate, it is their own business, and I think that’s fine, but I don’t need any more judgment on my appearance.
+While I admire the confidence of those who compete, I personally find other ways to express my identity and self-worth.
+Beauty is so much more than a crown or a title, it's about how you feel within yourself.

-Maria: Well thank you so much for thinking of me as a beautiful girl.
-I have done very little modeling, just for fun and it was not really for me.
-I would love to do some acting in the future as I love acting and doing bits, I would love to do a comedy someday.
+Maria: Well, thank you so much for thinking of me as a beautiful girl.
+I have done very little modeling, just for fun, and it was not really for me.
+I would love to do some acting in the future as I love acting and doing bits; I would love to do a comedy someday.
+Performing has always excited me, and I think comedy would be a great way to express myself while bringing joy to others.
+Maybe one day, I’ll get the chance to be in a fun and quirky role!

 On her boyfriend's bike.